nakermann1973/docker-dns-gen/README.md

-# Docker DNS-gen
+# Secure Docker DNS-gen (previously: Docker dns-gen)

-**Why I forked this repository: the container should be build regularly and all containers should be created not only exposed one**
+**Why I forked this repository: the container should be build regularly and for all local and running containers should be a DNS entry created.
+Not only for exposed one**

 dns-gen sets up a container running Dnsmasq and [docker-gen]. docker-gen generates a configuration for Dnsmasq and reloads it when containers are